 Our sons and daughters are the most valuable people in our lives.
 The young men and women who make up our country’s youth will be best prepared to lead our country into the future only if they enjoy the rights, freedoms, and opportunities that will enable them to reach their full potential.
-That’s why the Austin immigration law firm of Walker Gates Vela is particularly vigilant and passionate about protecting and uplifting children.
+That’s why Walker Gates Vela is particularly vigilant and passionate about protecting and uplifting children.
 Our immigration lawyers are dedicated to helping immigrant youth and their families remain safe and protected in the U.S.A.

 What is Deferred Action or DACA?

-Individuals who meet the following criteria are eligible to apply for DACA:
+Individuals who meet the following criteria were able to apply for DACA: